 Our sprouting process is specially designed to reduce the amount of water we use, giving you a sustainable product you can feel good about.

-Our sprouting and packaging facilities are owned and operated by our family business, Everspring Farms, which sprouts grains, seeds and beans for industrial applications.
+Second Spring sprouting and packaging facilities are owned and operated by our family business, Everspring Farms, which sprouts for industrial applications.

 Our 75,000 sq ft facility is a dedicated gluten free, dairy free and nut free facility.
-All production involving wheat and other gluten containing seeds takes place in a separate facility to avoid any cross contamination.
+All production involving wheat and other gluten seeds takes place in a separate facility to avoid cross contamination.

 We are BRC Certified with an AA rating, Organic and Kosher certified for both facilities.
 We have a comprehensive food safety plan to ensure we go above and beyond to produce safe, high quality products.